bogsnork/river_weather/README.md

 `scrape_wu.py` is a Python script designed to scrape daily weather data from Weather Underground personal weather station (PWS) pages for a specific date or a range of dates.
 The script
 - Scrapes 5 minute weather data from Weather Underground's dashboard table.
 - Supports scraping a range of dates (single dates not implemented yet).
-- Converts temperature values from Fahrenheit to Celsius.
+- [TODO: Converts temperature values from Fahrenheit to Celsius.]
 - Merges new data with existing CSV files, avoiding duplicates.
 - Saves output to `data/weather/wu/{PWS_ID}.csv`.